hoangtrung1801/leduythuccs.github.io/aboutme.md

 ---

 Welcome to my blog.
-- I'm Duy-Thuc Le, a 18 years old boy.
+- I'm Duy-Thuc Le, a 18 year-old boy.
-- I'm a Computer Science major at HCM University of Science
+- I'm studing Computer Science major at HCM University of Science
 - I addicted to competitive programming
 ### What is the purpose of this blog?
 - I'll learn to write in this blog.